Buying A House While in Chapter 13 Bankruptcy | 2025

 If you completed your full Chapter 13 plan and the court has discharged you, there are no special criteria to apply for a VA or USDA loan.

 Both these mortgage loan programs have similar benefits.
-No down payment is required, and mortgage rates tend to be very low.
+No down payment is required, and mortgage rates tend to be very low, making them attractive options for buying a house after Chapter 13.

 To qualify for a VA loan, you need: